French Consulate: Foreign affairs

+Conditions in France

 France enjoyed a high level of peace and order under Bonaparte that helped to raise the standard of comfort.
 Prior to this, Paris had often suffered from hunger and thirst, and lacked fire and light, but under Bonaparte, provisions became cheap and abundant, while trade prospered and wages ran high.

 In strengthening the machinery of the state, Bonaparte created the Légion d'honneur (Legion of Honour), the Concordat, and restored indirect taxes, an act seen as a betrayal of the Revolution.

 Bonaparte was largely able to quell dissent within government by expelling his more vocal critics, such as Benjamin Constant and Madame de Staël.
 The Saint-Domingue expedition reduced the republican army to a nullity.
 Constant war helped demoralise and scatter the military's leaders, who were jealous of their "comrade" Bonaparte.
 The last major challenge to Bonaparte's authority came from Moreau, who was compromised in a royalist plot; he too was sent into exile.

 In contradistinction to the opposition of senators and republican generals, the majority of the French populace remained uncritical of Bonaparte's authority.
 No suggestion of the possibility of his death was tolerated.